Here for You (Gorgon City song)

-"Here for You" is a song by the English electronic music production duo Gorgon City.
-It has vocals by Laura Welsh.
+"Here for You" is a song by the English electronic music production duo Gorgon City, featuring vocals by the English singer Laura Welsh.
 It was released on 15 June 2014 as a single from their first studio album, Sirens.
 It entered the UK Singles Chart at number seven.
 The song also appears on the soundtrack of the 2014 racing video game Forza Horizon 2.

 Music video

 The music video for the song was released on Gorgon City's YouTube channel on 20 May 2014, lasting three minutes and fifty-four seconds.
 By March 2016, it had received more than seven million views.